The International Journal of Regression Therapy

 10 Most Common Signs of Spirit Attachments

-• Low energy level or sudden loss of physical energy
+• Low energy level or sudden

 The New Age, The Mythic, and Legitimization of Regression/Releasement Therapy – Carl Silver (Is.11)